6 minutes read

 Windows (one-liner, Chat Completions still fine):

-curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer %OPENAI_API_KEY%" https://api.openai.com/v1/chat/completions -d "{ \"model\": \"gpt-5\", \"messages\": [{\"role\":\"user\",\"content\":\"Hello!\"}], \"verbosity\":\"medium\", \"reasoning_effort\":\"minimal\", \"max_output_tokens\":200 }"
+curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer %OPENAI_API_KEY%" https://api.openai.com/v1/chat/completions -d "{ \"model\": \"gpt-5\", \"messages\": [{\"role\":\"user\",\"content\":\"Hello!\"}], \"verbosity\":\"medium\", \"reasoning_effort\":\"minimal\", \"max_completion_tokens\":200 }"

-to track the latest GPT-5 snapshot.
-If you need strict reproducibility, pin a snapshot in your stack.
+Pro tip: use “gpt-5” to track the latest GPT-5 snapshot.
+If you need strict reproducibility, pin a dated snapshot like “gpt-5-2025-08-07”.

-In Responses API, JSON lives under text.format
+In the Responses API, JSON control lives under text.format.
+Here is a minimal shape:

 curl -s https://api.openai.com/v1/responses \ -H "Authorization: Bearer $OPENAI_API_KEY" \ -H "Content-Type: application/json" \ -d '{ "model": "gpt-5", "input": [ { "role": "system", "content": [{ "type": "input_text", "text": "Return compact JSON only." }] }, { "role": "user", "content": [{ "type": "input_text", "text": "Solve 8x + 31 = 2." }] } ], "text": { "format": { "type": "json_schema", "name": "equation_solution", "schema": { "type": "object", "properties": { "steps": { "type": "array", "items": { "type": "string" } }, "final_answer": { "type": "string" } }, "required": ["steps", "final_answer"], "additionalProperties": false }, "strict": true } } }'

-Vision and multimodal (quick-start)
+Vision and multimodal (quick start)

 GPT-5 accepts text and images in one request.
-With the Responses API, set image parts as { "type": "input_image", "image_url": "<url or data URL>" }
+With the Responses API, add image parts as { "type": "input_image", "image_url": "<url or data URL>", "detail": "auto" }

 , then put your text after the image for better results.